ibm-cloud-docs/BlockStorage/replication.md

 ## Changing the Replication space

 Your primary snapshot space and your replica space must be the same.
-If you change the space on the **Primary** or **Replica** tab, automatically adds space to both your source and destination data centers.
+If you change the space on the **Primary** or **Replica** tab, it automatically adds space to both your source and destination data centers.
 Increasing snapshot space triggers an immediate replication update also.

 1. Click **Actions** on either the **Primary** or **Replica** tab.
 2. Select **Add More Snapshot Space**.